 Next Steps for Pharm.D.
 Students

 Congratulations!
 Now that you’ve been accepted to the Regis Pharm.D. program, it’s time to take care of a few details.
-Our innovative, accredited Doctor of Pharmacy program will help you build the skills and knowledge for a rewarding career at the forefront of health care, research, and innovation and we're excited for you to hang your white coat here.
+Our innovative, accredited Doctor of Pharmacy program will help you build the skills and knowledge for a rewarding career at the forefront of health care, research and innovation.
+We're excited to welcome you to the Regis University School of Pharmacy.

 Your Admissions Counselor is here to guide you through the initial steps to get started, registered for your first classes and make sure you're set up for success.
 Your student success team is highly trained in all things Regis, so don't hesitate to reach out with any questions you may have!